Parametric machines: a fresh approach to architecture search: Conclusions

 We propose and implement in PyTorch two examples of kernel machines, with finite- and infinite-depth.
 First, using kernels on finite filtrations of Hilbert spaces, we build finite-depth kernel machines.
 They correspond to neural networks with all shortcut connections.
 In our simulations, with a comparable number of trainable parameters, kernel machines outperform multilayer perceptrons in toy problems with no more than $100$ training data points.
 Second, using continuous filtrations on function spaces, we build infinite-depth kernel machines.
 While preserving the advantages of a kernel-based approach (optimality guarantees), infinite-depth kernel machines introduce the concept of shortcut connection in neural ODEs.
 Indeed, given a kernel, the value of the stable state (output) of the machine at time $t$ is obtained considering a restriction of the kernel to the interval $[t_0, t]$, i.e. all shortcuts up to time $t$.

 The parameters to be optimized are functions in a Hilbert space.
 As mentioned above, the infinite-dimensional function space represents a continuous architecture with {\em all} shortcut connections.
-As a consequence, a key ingredient of this method is the choice of the incomplete (finite) basis used to approximate such functions, which corresponds to a choice of architecture.
-For instance, discrete architectures can be recovered in this infinite-depth framework, via an incomplete basis of piecewise constant functions (grid-based approximation).
+Different subspaces of this large function space correspond to different classical architectures.
+For instance, discrete architectures can be recovered via the subspace of piecewise constant functions on a given grid (grid-based approximation).
+As a consequence, a key ingredient of our method is the choice of a sculpting strategy to reduce the dimensionality of the function space.
+We explore two distinct, complementary approaches.
+First, we manually select an incomplete (finite) basis to make the problem tractable.
 Rather than limiting the {\em depth} of our architecture by approximating its parameters on a grid, we choose a low-frequency approximation, working with truncated Fourier series.
-This is, to the best of our knowledge, a novel approach to {\em Neural Architecture Search}~\cite{elskenNeuralArchitectureSearch}, where different architectures can be chosen (and compared) simply by selecting an incomplete basis of an infinite-dimensional function space.
+Then, we further reduce the subspace of viable parameter values by penalizing points of the Hilbert space with a large norm.
+This is, to the best of our knowledge, a novel approach to {\em Neural Architecture Search}~\cite{elskenNeuralArchitectureSearch}, where different architectures can be chosen (and compared) by selecting a scalar product and an incomplete basis of an infinite-dimensional function space.